The Arduino category lists all articles that deal with the construction, operation and programming of Arduino microcontrollers.

 Weiterlesen

-The other day, I found the mason jar pictured below on the shelves of a large Swedish furniture company.
-Mason jars are not an invention from Sweden.
-I would almost [...]
+The other day I found the canning jar pictured below on the shelves of a large Swedish furniture store.
+Preserving jars are not an invention from Sweden.
+I would almost argue that they are somewhere in every [...]

 Weiterlesen

-The Sonoff 433Mhz RF Bridge is a cheap and easy way to drive devices that communicate with each other over the 433Mhz radio frequency.
-In principle, as the name suggests, […]
+The Sonoff 433Mhz RF-Bridge is an inexpensive way to control devices that communicate with each other via the radio frequency 433Mhz.
+In principle it is - as the name suggests - a [...]

 Weiterlesen

-Via the service of OpenWeatherMap.org You can get free weather data.
-To be able to access this service in an automated way – for example from NodeRed or from an […]
+Via the service of OpenWeatherMap.org you can get free weather data.
+To be able to access this service automatically - for example from NodeRed or from an Arduino [...]

 Weiterlesen

 Normally every Arduino board is programmed via the serial interface.
-But not only the program code can be transferred to the Arduino.
-You can also send control commands to or […]
+However, not only the program code can be transferred to the Arduino.
+It can also be used to send control commands to the Arduino [...].

 Weiterlesen

-In order to make the series of spoon-articles a little more complete, I would like to explain briefly in this article how to proceed with the installation of programs and […]
+To make the series of Löffel articles a bit more complete I would like to explain in this article how to install programs and what to consider [...]

 Weiterlesen